albrow/dependency-linearization/README.md

 # dependency-linearization
 An experiment in finding a fast dependency linearization algorithm for go.

-Not sure if this will ever develop this concept into a usable public library (I might at some point).
-But regardless, the code is here in case it might help someone.
+This code is a series of benchmarks and tests against different dependency linearization implementations.
+In the end, I found an implementation that was up to 15-20x faster when linearizing 10 phases.
+The code is here in case someone might find it helpful or interesting.

 ### The Goal